 In her clinical practice, her work with individuals focuses on helping people to better manage and cope with issues related to depression, anxiety, trauma (childhood and adult), ADHD, life transition including divorce and family blending, grief/loss, postpartum adjustment, LGBTQ challenges, poor self-esteem and/or other maladaptive behaviors.
 Her work with couples ranges from “marital maintenance” to more in-depth interventions related to affair recovery or couples in crisis.

 Shannon implements a customized treatment approach that is tailored to each person’s needs.
 In her work with individuals, she utilizes several practice methodologies, which include strengths-based perspective, trauma therapy, cognitive behavioral therapy and solution-focused therapy.
 For couples, the Gottman method and EFT (emotion focused therapy) are the primary practices for intervention.

 She also has a particular passion for counseling and educating premarital couples and is responsible for conducting premarital workshops and individual consultation to couples at St. Luke’s United Methodist Church in Indianapolis.
-She also enjoys working with couples in their adjustment to parenthood and is a certified Bringing Baby Home instructor through the Gottman Institute.
+She also enjoys working with couples in their adjustment to parenthood and is a certified Transition to Parenthood instructor through the Gottman Institute.

 Contact Shannon today to learn more – firstname.lastname@example.org